 What is in a Tender Request?

-A tender response can vary from a single page to hundreds of pages depending on the nature and complexity of the tender request.
-The time provided to prepare a tender response varies from as short as one week to a month or more.
+A bid can vary from a single page to hundreds of pages, depending on the nature and complexity of the request.
+The time provided to prepare a response varies from as short as one week to a month or more.

 Who issues tenders?

-Why should I submit a tender?
+Why should I start?